adorad/adorad/README.md

 hello world
 ```

-Run `hazel --help` to see more options.
+Run `adorad --help` to see more options.

-## Uninstall Hazel
+## Uninstall Adorad

-You can uninstall the `hazel` binary and its C headers with:
+You can uninstall the `adorad` binary and its C headers with:

 ```shell
 make uninstall